IS YOUR VOCABULARY AS STRONG AS A HIGH SCHOOL STUDENT? TRY THIS QUIZ TO SEE!

 WORDS THAT MAY BE CONFUSED WITH NigeriaNiger, Nigeria .

-Examples from the Web for nigeria
+Example sentences from the Web for Nigeria

 Political tensions are underlying every move in Nigeria, where, in February, the next presidential candidates will be nominated.